FluxQueue

 What is FluxQueue?

 FluxQueue is a task queue for Python that gets out of your way.
-The Rust core makes the process fast with less overhead, least dependencies, and most importantly, less memory usage.
+Built on a multi-threaded Tokio runtime, FluxQueue delivers high throughput while maintaining low memory usage.
+The Rust core ensures minimal overhead and dependencies, making it an efficient solution for background task processing.
 Tasks are managed through Redis.

 Key Features

-- Fast: Rust-powered core for efficient task enqueueing and processing
+- High Throughput: Rust-powered core for efficient task enqueueing and processing

 - Redis-Backed: Reliable task persistence and distribution